INCF/nineml-spec/source/abstraction_layer.rst

 +-------------------------+----------+

-MathInline blocks are used to specify mathematical expressions.
+MathInline_ blocks are used to specify mathematical expressions.
-Depending on the context, MathInline blocks should return an expression that evaluates to either a (when used as the trigger for OnCondition objects) or a (when used as a right-hand-side for Alias, TimeDerivative and StateAssignment objects).
+Depending on the context, MathInline_ blocks should return an expression that evaluates to either a (when used as the trigger for OnCondition_ objects) or a (when used as a right-hand-side for Alias_, TimeDerivative_ and StateAssignment_ objects).
 All numbers/variables in inline maths expressions are assumed to be .

 Body